symbol/symbol-docs/source/cli/commands.rst

     $> nem2-cli profile list

-.. note:: By default NEM2-CLI will always use the default profile to connect to a node and set default options such as: address, public key and sign transactions with private key.
+.. note:: By default, NEM2-CLI will always use the default profile to connect to a node and set default options such as: address, public key and sign transactions with private key.
 To use a named profile, add the --profile option to any command.

 *******
 Account